wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_combinepsbt.md

 ---
-title: btc:combinepsbt \[POST\]
+title: combinepsbt - Bitcoin
-description: Combine multiple partially signed Bitcoin transactions into onetransaction.Implements the Combiner role.
+description: Example code for the combinepsbt json-rpc method. Сomplete guide on how to use combinepsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters